Rack-Robotics/Powercore-V3/README.md

 ### USB-MICRO SERIAL INTERFACE

-The Powercore-V3 exposes the USB-micro connector of the microcontroller module (Raspberry Pi 2040 Pico) for configuration of the machining parameters and the sharing of PSU telemetry.
+The Powercore V3 exposes the USB-micro connector of the microcontroller module (Raspberry Pi 2040 Pico) for configuration of the machining parameters and the sharing of PSU telemetry.
 The default baud rate is 115200.

 The device will NOT function unless power (5V) is supplied over USB to the micro-controller module through the USB-micro connector, and only if 48VDC is already connected to the power input wago.